axibase/atsd/api/data/series/smooth.md

 `type = WTAVG`.

-Calculates weighted average where the weight of the sample value is equal to the distance between the first timestamp and the sample timestamp.
+Calculates weighted average where the weight of the sample value is equal to the distance between the first timestamp and the current sample timestamp.

-Window samples, with timestamps are measured in milliseconds:
+Window samples, with timestamps measured in milliseconds:

 ![window samples](./images/n-samples-with-dot.svg)